logicalclocks/hops-docs/docs/user_guide/hopsworks/jobs.rst

 * Step 2: Give a name for you job
 * Step 3: Select one of the available job types
 * Step 4: Select the executable file of your job that you have uploaded earlier in a Dataset
-* Step 5 (Optional): Set the main class
+* Step 5: If the job is a Spark job the main class will be inferred from the jar, but can also be set manually
+* Step 6 (Optional): Configure default arguments to run your job with
-* Step 6: In the *Configure and create* tab you can manually specify the configuration you desire for your job and any additional dependencies and arbitrary Spark/Flink parameters.
+* Step 7: In the *Configure and create* tab you can manually specify the configuration you desire for your job and any additional dependencies and arbitrary Spark/Flink parameters.
-* Step 7: Click on the ``Create`` button
+* Step 8: Click on the ``Create`` button
-* Step 8: Click on the ``Run`` button to launch your job, a dialog textbox will ask for any runtime arguments the job may require.
+* Step 9: Click on the ``Run`` button to launch your job.
+If no default arguments have been configured, a dialog textbox will ask for any runtime arguments the job may require.
 If this job requires no arguments, the field can be left empty.
 The figure below shows the dialog.

 .. _jobs-ui-args.png: ../../_images/jobs-ui-args.png
 .. figure:: ../../imgs/jobs-ui-args.png